 We decided to check out Jenny’s Instagram feed and were immersed in an amazing world of nature, plants, and paintings.
 We clicked on image after image of beautifully styled paintings of cacti, tropical leaves, barnacles, butterflies and found ourselves wanting to learn more about the artist.

-It turns out Jenny lives in West Palm Beach about an hour from our studio and her partner Chris went to high school with Ryan, our Art Director.
+It turns out Jenny lives in West Palm Beach about an hour from our creative design studio and her partner Chris went to high school with Ryan, our Art Director.
 Talk about a small world!
 We contacted Jenny to see if she would like to be featured on our blog to share her work with all of you.
 Check out our conversation below.

 hc: Tell us a little about yourself and your company, Living Pattern.

 LP: I am a traditional artist who focuses on flora and fauna using watercolor and ink.
 I sell original artwork.
 Prints and textiles coming soon!

 hc: It’s obvious your inspiration is nature.
 How do you continually find new elements?